-Following their 16th-century colonization of the region, Spanish authorities oversaw the development of an economy centered on trade and transit, shipping plundered treasure from South America to Spain via Panama (see p.
-3 of History and Myth).
-Panama remained a primary crossroads for world trade until recurring pirate attacks forced the Spanish to abandon the route in the mid-18th century (see p.
-4 of History and Myth).
+Following their 16th-century colonization of the region, Spanish authorities oversaw the development of an economy centered on trade and transit, shipping plundered treasure from South America to Spain via Panama (see History and Myth).
+Panama remained a primary crossroads for world trade until recurring pirate attacks forced the Spanish to abandon the route in the mid-18th century (see History and Myth).

-By the mid-19th century, international investors sought to profit from Panama's geographic location, building first a railroad across the isthmus from the Caribbean to the Pacific then unsuccessfully attempting to construct a canal (see p.
-5-6 of History and Myth).
-In the early 20th century, the US acquired the rights to complete the unfinished canal (see p.
-7 of History and Myth).
-After helping Panama achieve independence, the US then spent a decade constructing 1 of the world's engineering marvels (see p.
-7-8 of History and Myth) and beginning almost a century of deep involvement in the country's politics, society, and economy.
+By the mid-19th century, international investors sought to profit from Panama's geographic location, building first a railroad across the isthmus from the Caribbean to the Pacific then unsuccessfully attempting to construct a canal (see History and Myth).
+In the early 20th century, the US acquired the rights to complete the unfinished canal (see History and Myth).
+After helping Panama achieve independence, the US then spent a decade constructing one of the world's engineering marvels (see History and Myth) and beginning almost a century of deep involvement in the country's politics, society, and economy.

 Besides attracting workers from around the world, canal construction significantly expanded Panama's services sector.
 Meanwhile, industry and agriculture remained underdeveloped.
 After its 1914 inauguration, toll revenues from the canal became increasingly important to the Panamanian economy, with traffic growing by some 15% per year in its first 15 years of operation.
-Although canal traffic slowed during World War II, by the 1950s, some 40% of Panama's urban work force was employed in the Canal Zone (see p.
-8 of History and Myth).
+Although canal traffic slowed during World War II, by the 1950s, some 40% of Panama's urban work force was employed in the Canal Zone (see History and Myth).